darnado/caledros-basic-blocks/README.txt

 **1.1.
 Bootstrap Icons**, *Copyright (c) 2019-2024 The Bootstrap Authors*

-The icons (SVG files) used in the Icon block and the Social Icon block were downloaded from Bootstrap Icons.
+The icons (SVG files) used in the Icon block, Social Icon block, and the Button Block were downloaded from Bootstrap Icons.

 Additionally, the four icons used in the Posts Loop block (user, date, category, and tag) as well as the publications icon in the Category Loop block, were all sourced from Bootstrap Icons.